ivanl86/broken_code/csci_240/exam_2/notes.md

 - ternary tree: each node has at most three children
 ## full binary tree
 - all interanl nodes have two children, and all leaves are at the same depth
+- a complete tree with all leaf nodes filling their level
 ## complete binary tree
 - an almost full binary tree; the  bottom level of the tree is filling from left to right but may not have its full complement of leaves
+- all internal nodes have two children and leaf nodes and all of the leaves are on the same level filling left to right

 ### the nubmer of nodes in a full binary tree of height h is:
 - n = 2^h - 1